petcap/broute/README.md

 # Broute
 A secure mesh network that will eventually forward UDP from point A to B within the network.
 Secure routing and network graphing comes built-in.
 The repository includes the peer discovery service and PKI tools necessary to get everything up and running.

 Peers authenticate using TLS and individual certificates.
 Once authenticated, they exchange a proof-of-adjacency which is signed by both peers and then broadcasted over the network.
-Other peers verify the signature and (if they are valid) adds the peers to its routing list.
+Other peers verifies the signatures and (if they are valid) adds the corresponding routes to its routing table.

 Currently working:
 - Discovery service (adjacent peers discover each other when nearby)